2026 VETQI Summit Melbourne

 Andrew has over 20 years' experience in senior roles across the VET sector having filled positions such as:

-• Director with Peak Body, the Independent Tertiary Education Council Australia (ITECA)
+• Experience as Longstanding Director with Peak Body, the Independent Tertiary Education Council Australia (ITECA)

-• Chair of the Boards Governance & Risk Committees with ITECA
+• Former Chair of the Boards Governance & Risk Committees with ITECA

 • A member of the Australian Skills Quality Authority's (ASQA) former Stakeholder Liaison Group (SLG)